 Home Grown Self Reliance

-Shawna at Home Grown Self Reliance focuses on helping women become more self reliant through homesteading.
+Shawna at Home Grown Self Reliance focuses on helping women become more self-reliant through homesteading.
 While she was raised as a city girl, her husband was raised on a farm.
-She says that living the simple life gives her peace.
+She says that living a simple life gives her peace.

 Her blog, Home Grown Self Reliance, focuses on homesteading tips, preparedness, raising animals, and home remedies using herbs from the herb garden and essential oils.

-Shawna and her family rent a 3.8 acre farm in Idaho where they raise sheep, rabbits, goats, chickens, cows, turkeys, and horses.
+Shawna and her family rent a 3.8-acre farm in Idaho to raise sheep, rabbits, goats, chickens, cows, turkeys, and horses.

 She also has a TikTok where she posts quick videos about her life on the farm.